Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations

 \section{Example Applications}

-Different applications may pose very different requirements on the resolution of a particular object.
-WVT has been designed to deal with exactly this issue.
-Let us now consider different examples, mostly from stellar interactions, that pose very different numerical requirements.
+Different applications may impose very different requirements on the resolution of a particular object.
+When particle mass density and desired number density vary together, WVT can generate initial conditions with particles of uniform mass; when the mass density and desired number density vary in different ways, WVT can produce configurations where both particle mass and size vary across the domain.
+We now consider different examples, mostly from stellar interactions, that impose very different numerical requirements.

-\subsection{Uniform Particle density}
+\subsection{Uniform Particle Density}

 In the first application, we consider representing a star with a uniform particle density, which would be appropriate for simple head-on collisions between two stars.
-In this situation, it is very likely that both center and outer layers will be heavily involved in the process, as all parts should be equally affected during the merger, and would require equal resolution to resolve the hydrodynamical effects throughout the star.
+In this situation, it is very likely that both center and outer layers will be heavily involved in the process, as all parts should be equally affected during the merger, and would require equal resolution to resolve hydrodynamic effects throughout the star.

-Such a 2D particle setup is shown in the top left panel of Figure \ref{f.polytrope}.
+Such a 2D particle setup is shown in the top left panel of Figure~\ref{f.polytrope}.
 The lower panel shows how well the desired resolution is achieved by measuring the average distance between particles for the closest 8 (red), 16 (green), 32 (blue) and 64 (orange) neighbors.
 The black solid line shows the expected theoretical values for 16 neighbors.
 The deviations at the boundary are due to the lack of neighbors across the boundary, and can of course be fixed by increasing h accordingly in that region.